EJ-Tech-Lab/Automated-Multi-Zone-Smart-Factory-ASRS-Simulation-Project/README.md

 ### Flow Control

 To prevent congestion and maintain deterministic behavior:
--Only one item is allowed per production line
+- Only one item is allowed per production line
--A new raw item is released only when Zone 2 recieves an item.
+- A new raw item is released only when Zone 2 recieves an item.
--The zone includes a reset routine to clear system state after faults
+- The zone includes a reset routine to clear system state after faults

 ## Zone 2 — Machining